.

 Front line workers and leadership across the GBV sector are dealing with real and vicarious trauma and compassion fatigue working in this challenging field.
 High levels of burnout and turnover even as demand grows, increase stress on everyone.
 We need to turn our care-taking inward to ensure the well-being of those in the sector is prioritized and supported.

-Activities: A pilot healing retreat for staff is being developed for January 2025.
+Activities: A pilot healing retreat for staff was held in January 2025.
 Scaling the Summit project can support other organizations who want to plan and host a retreat.

 Please get in touch!